Driving in Europe - Advice

 • A set of spare light bulbs (required for France and Spain)

-For a comprehensive guide for travelling by car in Europe or worldwide you can have a look at the Driving Abroad Handbook, the handbook details information on skills, advice, safety and laws.
+For a comprehensive guide for travelling by car in Europe or worldwide you can have a look at the European Drivers Handbook (AA Drivers Handbook) the handbook details information on skills, advice, safety and laws.